angular-wave/angular.ts/src/PUBLIC_API_SURFACE_ROADMAP.md

 These are intentional stoppages.
 When a slice reaches one of these points, implementation must pause long enough to record the design decision in the roadmap, inventory, docs, or migration notes before changing public behavior.

+### Stoppage 0: App-Owned Reactivity Does Not Exist

+Stop when:

+- a slice wants to add `app.model(...)`, app-level reactive service state, service-owned diagnostics, reactive connection status, workflow supervisor snapshots, or persistent reactive state before internal `AppContext` exists.

+Decide:

+- how app-owned reactive proxies are created
+- how `$rootScope` is created by app context
+- how app lifetime differs from UI scope lifetime
+- how app-owned proxies are destroyed
+- which downstream services are app-owned, view-owned, or not reactive

+Unlock:

+- `src/core/scope/APPCONTEXT_IMPLEMENTATION_ROADMAP.md` has an accepted
+  ownership contract and downstream dependency map.

 ### Stoppage 1: Public Inventory Does Not Exist